mmatongo/eOS-RoundCorners/README.md

 ======

-<li>eOS-RoundCorners is the classic elementary OS theme modded to be have rounder corners similar to Mac OS.
+eOS-RoundCorners is the classic elementary OS theme modded to be have rounder corners similar to Mac OS.
-Might work on GTK3 and GTK2 based DE.</li>
+Might work on GTK3 and GTK2 based DE.

-<li>This theme is simply a modified version of the Elementary Os stock theme.
-Thanks EOS</li>
+This theme is simply a modified version of the Elementary Os stock theme.
+Thanks EOS

 ## Info